MIDS-scaling-up/v3/week08/lab/Readme.md

 # apt update
 # apt install -y ffmpeg
 ```
+Note, if you are using Docker, you'll want to use a volume on the host system to make it easier to see your output.
+This can be done by adding `-v <hostDir>:<containerDir>`.

 Please navigate to https://www.jpjodoin.com/urbantracker/dataset.html .
 Download sherbrooke_video.avi.
 This is a 2 min and 13 second video filmed from a traffic camera located at at the Sherbrooke/Amherst intersection in Montreal.

 Create the test directories: